+WS-PSNR calculation for ECP

+For the ECP format, the WS-PSNR weights are set to 1 for all sample positions i, j, 0≤i<W, 0≤j<H, in the image.

 CPP-PSNR

 Craster parabolic projection PNSR [9] is a generalization of omnidirectional image with a uniform samples distribution close to the distribution on the sample on a surface of unit sphere.